Make Canopy User Python be your default Python (i.e. on the PATH)

 Start python or ipython from a terminal session, do import sys; sys.prefix, and check that the output value ends in "Enthought/Canopy[something]/User" (specifically, it should match most of the path shown in the platform-specific table below.
 It should also match the value of sys.prefix that is shown when you type the same command in the Canopy GUI's Python panel.

-If you did not initially make Canopy your default Python, but would now like to make it so, you have two options:
+If you did not initially make Canopy your default Python, but would now like to make it so persistently, you have two options:

 This does not always succeed; sometimes this Canopy GUI dialog can't actually decide whether Canopy Python would be the default in a terminal.
 We apologize for the inconvenience, and are working to improve the behavior.
-If this happens to you, we suggest using one of the "Fairly easy" options below.
+If this happens to you, we suggest using one of the other options below.

 This will subsequently cause the OS to open all python files, by default, in the Canopy editor (file association).
 This is the safest approach because it protects you from inadvertently running malicious scripts.
 After a python file has been opened in the Canopy editor, you can run it with a single keystroke.
 Nonetheless, this will be not be the desired behavior for all users, and in this case you should not use this functionality.

-Alternatively, you can prepend your PATH with the following platform-specific directory:
+To make Canopy be your default Python in all subsequent Terminal/Command sessions, you can manually prepend your PATH with the following platform-specific directory:

 C:\Documents and Settings\<username>\Local Settings\Application Data\Enthought\Canopy\User\Scripts